santhosh7403/realword-app-leptos-axum/README.md

 </picture>

 This is another Leptos demo application that I worked on as part of my learning Rust/Leptos and carrying out experiments.
 This one is little more complex  compared to the previously shared one [ demo-tools-app-leptos-07-actix-tailwind ](https://github.com/santhosh7403/demo-tools-app-leptos-07-actix-tailwind).
-I hope this code may help anyone who is seriously considering Leptos framework in their next project and wants a hands-on or a more real-world working example.
+I hope this code may help anyone who is considering Leptos framework in their next project and wants a hands-on or a peek on more real-world working example.

 There also a sqlite version which has only few steps to run whereas postgres version (this one) has few more DB setup steps, though UI & function wise same.
 The sqlite version is [ here ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite)